Sumad/DS/Python/Python for DA/README.md

-# Notebooks in this directory are forked for referenc, indirectly from the book available here - https://github.com/Sumad/pydata-book
+Notebooks in this directory are forked for reference, indirectly from the book available here - https://github.com/Sumad/pydata-book